 industrial city Paterson.

-Paterson was established around the Great Falls, and from the humble mills rose industries, it became an important center of the early American industry.
+Paterson was established around the Great Falls, and from the humble mills rose industries, it became an important center of early American industry.
 The industry in Paterson was diverse and included many American firsts: a water-powered cotton spinning mill (1793), continuous roll paper (1812), Colt revolver (1837), Roger’s Locomotive (1837), and the Holland Submarine (1878).

 You can see the falls from Haines overlook park (on the south) and Mary Ellen Kramer Park (on the north).
 It is also possible to drive-by view from Mc Bride Avenue, as it crosses the river just above the falls.
-There’s also a footbridge over the falls gorge, which serves as an excellent lookout.
+There’s also a footbridge over the falls gorge, which is an excellent lookout.